-- 1. Please refer to the Administrative Guide for the procedures to register and participate and vote in the virtual meeting. - 2.
-A member of the Company is entitled to appoint one or more proxies to attend and vote in his/her stead.
+- 1. A member of the Company is entitled to appoint one or more proxies to attend and vote in his/her stead.
 A proxy may but need not, be a member of the Company.
-Where a member/shareholder appoints more than one proxy to attend and vote at the meeting, such appointment shall be invalid unless he/she specifies the proportion of his/her shareholdings to be represented by each proxy. - 3.
-Where a member of the Company is an authorised nominee defined under the Securities Industry (Central Depositories) Act, 1991 ("SICDA"), it may appoint one (1) or more proxies in respect of each securities account it holds with ordinary shares of the Company standing to the credit of the said securities account. - 4.
-Where a member of the Company is an exempt authorised nominee defined under the SICDA which is exempted from compliance with the provision of subsection 25A(1) of SICDA which holds ordinary shares in the Company for multiple beneficial owners in one securities account ("omnibus account"), there is no limit to the number of proxies which the exempt authorised nominee may appoint in respect of each omnibus account it holds. - 5.
-Where the authorised nominee or an exempt authorised nominee appoints more than one (1) proxy, the proportion of the shareholdings to be represented by each proxy must be specified in the instrument appointing the proxies. - The instrument appointing a proxy shall be in writing under the hand of the appointor or of his attorney duly authorised in writing or, if the appointor is a corporation, either under its Common Seal or under the hand of an officer or attorney duly authorised. - 7.
+Where a member/shareholder appoints more than one proxy to attend and vote at the meeting, such appointment shall be invalid unless he/she specifies the proportion of his/her shareholdings to be represented by each proxy. - 2.
+Where a member of the Company is an authorised nominee defined under the Securities Industry (Central Depositories) Act, 1991 ("SICDA"), it may appoint one (1) or more proxies in respect of each securities account it holds with ordinary shares of the Company standing to the credit of the said securities account. - 3.
+Where a member of the Company is an exempt authorised nominee defined under the SICDA which is exempted from compliance with the provision of subsection 25A(1) of SICDA which holds ordinary shares in the Company for multiple beneficial owners in one securities account ("omnibus account"), there is no limit to the number of proxies which the exempt authorised nominee may appoint in respect of each omnibus account it holds. - 4.
+Where the authorised nominee or an exempt authorised nominee appoints more than one (1) proxy, the proportion of the shareholdings to be represented by each proxy must be specified in the instrument appointing the proxies. - 5.
+The instrument appointing a proxy shall be in writing under the hand of the appointor or of his attorney duly authorised in writing or, if the appointor is a corporation, either under its Common Seal or under the hand of an officer or attorney duly authorised. - 6.
 The Form of Proxy must be deposited at the Company's Share Registrar office at Boardroom Share Registrars Sdn.
 Bhd.
-11th Floor, Menara Symphony, No. 5, Jalan Semangat (Jalan Professor Khoo Kay Kim), Seksyen 13, 46200 Petaling Jaya, Selangor, or alternatively to submit electronically via email to corporate@tmsgroup. com.my not less than 48 hours before the time appointed for holding the meeting or any adjournment thereof. - 8.
-For the purpose of determining a member who shall be entitled to attend the meeting, the Company shall be requesting Bursa Malaysia Depository Sdn Bhd to make available to the Company, a Record of Depositors as at 13 June 2024.
-Only members whose name appears on the Record of Depositors as at 13 June 2024 shall be entitled to attend, speak and vote at the said meeting or appoint proxies to attend, speak and vote and vote on his/her stead. - 9.
-Pursuant to Rule 8.31A(1) of the ACE Market Listing Requirements of Bursa Malaysia Securities Berhad, all resolutions set out in this Notice of the 32nd AGM will be put to vote by way of poll.
+11th Floor, Menara Symphony, No. 5, Jalan Professor Khoo Kay Kim, Seksyen 13, 46200 Petaling Jaya, Selangor, or email to corporate@tmsgroup.com.my not less than 48 hours before the time appointed for holding the meeting or any adjournment thereof. - 7.
+For the purpose of determining a member who shall be entitled to attend the meeting, the Company shall be requesting Bursa Malaysia Depository Sdn Bhd to make available to the Company, a Record of Depositors as at 12 June 2025.
+Only members whose name appears on the Record of Depositors as at 12 June 2025 shall be entitled to attend, speak and vote at the said meeting or appoint proxies to attend, speak and vote on his/her stead. - 8.
+Pursuant to Rule 8.31A(1) of the ACE Market Listing Requirements of Bursa Malaysia Securities Berhad, all resolutions set out in this Notice of the 33rd AGM will be put to vote by way of poll.

-Notice of 32nd Annual General Meeting (Cont'd)
+Notice of 33rd Annual General Meeting (Cont'd)